wieslawsoltes/Dock/docs/README.md

 # Dock documentation

 Welcome to the Dock documentation.
+This page is the entry point for the documentation site and collects links to guides, reference topics and other resources.
 These articles explain how to use the Dock layout system from basic setup through advanced customization.
 The examples assume an Avalonia application created with the .NET SDK.
 If you are new to Dock, start with the guides under *Getting started*.

 ## Getting started